firefly-iii/firefly-iii.org/about-features.md

 - Lots of charts because we all love them;
 - Financial reporting showing you how well you are doing;
 - Lots of math because we all love it.

+So in short, Firefly III should have everything you need for proper financial management!